Don’t Let Memories Fade: Top Reasons to Scan Your Old Slides

 Slides are made of a transparent piece of film encased in a rigid paper square.
 If moisture gets into the storage box, the slides can develop mold or mildew on the film which can create weird yellow and purple splotches both visible to the eye and on a digital copy.
 Eventually mold and mild will eventually eat right through the film.
 Heat can loosen the glue on the paper sleeves so that the film just falls out.
 Light can cause the images to fade, just as dirt and dust can scratch the surface of the film.

-Whatever you do, however you store your slides and photos, do NOT keep them in the garage or attic or any other place with unregulated temperature and humidity changes.
+Digitizing your slides is important, but so is where you store them while waiting to scan.
+Do NOT keep them in places with unregulated temperature and humidity changes like attics, garages, and storage units.
 You might open the box to find slides so mildewed that you can’t do anything with them.

 Your slides take up so much space

 If your grandparents’ slides are being stored in the original bulky projector trays, they take up so much room.
-When I received my grandparent’s slides, they were in rectangular projector trays in paper boxes in 2 valises.
+When I received my grandparent’s slides, they were in rectangular projector trays as well as developing boxes in 2 suitcases.
 The paper boxes were dusty and musty.
 They were not something I wanted to hold on to.

 After scanning the slides, I removed them from these trays and put them in an archival-quality slide storage box like this one from Archival Methods.
 Now instead of taking up the space of two medium-sized suitcases, they are in a box the size of a boot box.
-I am currently doing a similar project with my mom and dad’s slide and have rescued the slides from bundles wrapped in rubber bands.
+I’ve also completed a similar project with my mom and dad’s slides and have rescued them from bundles wrapped in rubber bands and stuffed in plastic zipper bags.
 They now live in their own Archival Methods slide storage box as well.

 Wouldn’t you like to reclaim some of your storage space?